OutSystems public vulnerability disclosure policy

-Classification: OutSystems analyses the vulnerability and attributes a risk score and severity.
-This is done using the CVSS 3.0 framework CVSS Severity.
-This framework assigns a risk score to a vulnerability that is then translated into five possible severities that range from Info to Critical according to the risk score.
+Classification: OutSystems classifies reported vulnerabilities and attributes a risk score and severity.
+This is done using the version 3.1 of the Common Vulnerability Scoring System (CVSS).
+This framework assigns a vulnerability score to a vulnerability which is then translated into five possible severities, ranging from Info up to Critical, according to the risk score.

-Planning and Fix: OutSystems defines a calendar and a deadline for the fix.
-The fix and / or workaround for the vulnerability is prepared and the patching of PaaS infrastructures is scheduled.
+Plan and fix: For all vulnerabilities planned to be fixed, OutSystems defines a schedule and a deadline for the fix, according to internal criteria defined to mitigate vulnerabilities.
+The fix and / or workaround for the vulnerability is prepared.

-Vulnerability details: Approximately 90 days after the fix release and the initial communications, OutSystems discloses further details about the vulnerability.
-The security bulletin is updated with that information.
+Approximately 90 days after the fix release, OutSystems discloses further details about the vulnerability by updating the respective security bulletin.